 The corpse flower does not have an annual blooming cycle.
 The bloom emerges from, and energy is stored in, a huge underground stem called a "corm."
 The plant blooms only when sufficient energy is accumulated, making time between flowering unpredictable, spanning from a few years to more than a decade.
 It requires very special conditions, including warm day and night temperatures and high humidity, making botanic gardens well suited to support this strange plant outside of its natural range.

 This plant is native to the tropical rainforests of Sumatra, Indonesia, and first became known to science in 1878.
 In its natural habitat, the corpse flower can grow up to 12 feet tall.
 Public viewings of this unique plant have occurred a limited number of times in the United States.
 The U.S. Botanic Garden has displayed blooming corpse flowers in 2003, 2005, 2007, 2010, 2013, 2016, 2017 (three blooms), and 2020 (two blooms).

 Watch the Live Stream

-Watch the corpse flower grow and open on this live camera stream.
+The live camera stream has ended and we are processing the video with plans for a time lapse.
 You can explore recordings of live Q&A programs, pollination, conservation and more in this video archive playlist: viewing the full playlist on YouTube.